Places to See in Badrinath

 Mana: Mana is very close to Tibet border and it is one of the last villages of India.
 Most of the tourists who visit Badrinath also come to see the end of the road at Mana.
 Mana is inhabited by Indo-Mongolian tribes often called as bhotias.
 Mana is situated 3kms from Badrinath.

 Bheem Pul: Bheem Pul is an enthralling and adventurous place with mythological importance.
 This is the place where Bheem threw a big massif rock to make a path joining two mountains so that Draupadi could walk easily on it.
-Saraswati River is coming from between the mountain with immense force to merge with the water of Alanknanda River.
+Below this bridge the Saraswati River comes from between the mountain with immense force to merge with the water of Alanknanda River.

 Vyas Cave: Vyas Gufa or Vyas Cave is the place from where Ved Vyas dictated entire Mahabharata to God Ganesha so that he could write.
 Ved Vyas also meditated in this cave